Have you always wanted to start your own business? You’ve come to the right place, this is your one-stop guide to business start up packages.

 A website with a content management system allows you to log in to some sort of control panel to be able to add, edit and delete content on your site.
 They are becoming increasingly popular as they have become easier to use and infinitely more customisable over recent years.
 CMSs are great for blogging and various other functionality, and it’s worth considering using one even if you might not use it in the short term.
 If you’re looking to attract organic traffic to your site through Google (and other search engines), blogging is a great way to help with that and is enough of a reason in its own right to have a CMS.
 Search Engine Optimisation (SEO) is also now more accessible through CMS plugins – a WordPress web design with an SEO Plugin is a great example of this.

 A brochure website design is one that mainly shows off your company offering to your clients without much functionality – essentially your company brochure in website form.
 These are amongst the most common types of websites and will likely be 5-20 pages, showcasing your products and services and more information about the company, usually with a contact form for users to get in touch easily.
-Despite being relatively simple in terms of complexity, they can still be built on a CMS to enable blogging and easy expansion of your website later on, in the form of additional pages and functionality.
+Despite being relatively simple in terms of complexity, they can still be built on a CMS to enable blogging and easy expansion of your website later on, in the form of additional service pages and functionality.

 These are sites that allow you to sell your products online as your website takes care of shopping carts, payment transactions and customer journey management.
 There’s a whole lot going on just to get the most basic 10-product site up and running, so these tend to be amongst the most expensive types of websites.